Camperdown, Victoria

 Camperdown (/ˈkæmpərdaʊn/) is a town in southwestern Victoria, Australia, 190 km west of the state capital, Melbourne.
-At the 2016 census, Camperdown had a population of 3,369.
+At the 2021 census, Camperdown had a population of 3,354.

 History

 The Djargurd Wurrung people were the traditional Aboriginal people of the Camperdown area, who had lived in the area for countless generations as a semi-nomadic hunter gatherer society.
 The first British settlers, the Manifold brothers (Thomas, John and Peter Manifold), arrived in the area from Van Diemen's Land (Tasmania) after 1835 to establish sheep and cattle runs.

-Settlement was met with resistance by some of the local Aborigines, the Murdering Gully massacre taking place nearby.
+Settlement was met with resistance by some of the Djargurd Wurrung.
+One method of resistance was to drive off or kill the settlers sheep, and an allegation of sheep killing was behind the Murdering Gully massacre.

 The area's history records instances of mutual assistance and friendship between native and settler people.
 Notable on this account is the family of David Fenton, the Scottish Presbyterian shepherd and drover who built the first house in Camperdown in 1853.

-The original settlement was several miles to the north, near where the racecourse now is located.
+The original settlement was several miles to the north, near where the racecourse is now located.
 The settlement was called Timboon, but after a wet winter it was decided to move the town to higher ground nestled at the base of Mount Leura.
 With the relocation of the town, the local lake then known as Lake Timboon reverted to its indigenous name of Golongulac now known as Lake Colongulac.

 The town was surveyed in 1851 and some of the founding fathers had Duncan as their Christian name.
-Wanting something more prestigious than Duncan as the town name it was decided to name the township Camperdown after most notable Duncan at the time, the Scottish naval hero Lord Viscount Adam Duncan the Earl of Camperdown.
-The first dwelling was erected on the site of the present Commercial Hotel in 1853 and the Post Office opened on 1 January 1854 replacing an earlier one in the area named Timboon.
+Wanting something more prestigious than Duncan as the town name it was decided to name the township Camperdown after Scottish Royal Navy admiral Lord Viscount Adam Duncan, who was the Earl of Camperdown.
+The first dwelling was erected on the site of the present Commercial Hotel in 1853 and the Post Office opened on 1 January 1854, replacing an earlier one in the area named Timboon.